What it does: Maintains the network that powers SA

 The not so good bits: Negativities (post-blackouts) by the media

-SA Power Networks, which was known as ETSA Utilities before a 2012 rebrand, is South Australia’s sole electricity distributor.
-Relying on high-voltage transmission network connection points operated by ElectraNet (a South Australian electricity company), it delivers electricity from power plants through approximately 87,500km of powerlines to 845,000 homes and businesses.
-It’s remit also includes: providing emergency response in the event of blackouts and repairing street lighting.
+SA Power Networks is South Australia’s sole electricity distributor.
+It delivers electricity from substations through approximately 87,500km of powerlines to 900,000 homes and businesses.
+It’s remit also includes: providing emergency response in the event of storms, bushfires and blackouts and also repairing street lighting.

-Like many of its counterparts throughout Australia, the South Australian Government opted to sell off the ‘poles and wires’ component of its electricity network during the 1990s privatisation craze.
-The company is now 51 per cent owned by the Hong Kong-based Cheung Kong Infrastructure Holdings with (Australian company) Spark Infrastructure accounting for the remaining 49 per cent.
+Like many of its counterparts throughout Australia, the South Australian Government opted to sell off the ‘poles and wires’ component of its electricity network during the 1990s.
+SA Power Networks is now 51 per cent owned by the Hong Kong-based Cheung Kong Infrastructure Holdings with (Australian company) Spark Infrastructure accounting for the remaining 49 per cent.